 It Comes Down to Collaboration

-I doubt most academic librarians think about phone skills and thumbing through printed reports when we talk about helping students becoming mega-literate researchers.
+I doubt most academic librarians think about phone skills and thumbing through printed reports when we talk about helping students becoming megaliterate researchers.
 The new digital literacies will contribute to graduates’ success in the workplace, but the evidence coming from employers suggests there are skill sets and knowledge areas we might be overlooking as we develop lifelong learners.
 Where we are on the right track is in our conviction that the college learning experience must be about more than career preparation.
 We know this from many of the faculty members with whom we collaborate in general education courses.
-Students working towards degrees in architecture, accounting, or engineering question the value of the liberal arts component of their college education—and the need for research skills beyond Internet search.
-Academic librarians need to partner with faculty in planning how to integrate into the curriculum the research skills students need to meet their future employers’ expectations.
+Students working toward degrees in architecture, accounting, or engineering question the value of the liberal arts component of their college education—and the need for research skills beyond Internet search.
+Academic librarians need to partner with faculty in planning how to integrate the curriculum with the research skills students need to meet their future employers’ expectations.
 But let’s avoid focusing so intently on only that, to the exclusion of skills students need for knowledge building and creative problem solving.
-Finding the right balance will be hard, but working together, it’s a goal faculty and librarians can accomplish.
+Finding the right balance will be hard, but working together, it’s a goal that faculty and librarians can accomplish.